top of page

 • Shift from “What if everything goes wrong?” to more balanced, realistic thoughts

-• Explore how your behaviors, such as avoiding situations or people, might keep anxiety in place
+• Explore how your behaviors, such as avoiding situations or people, might keep anxiety going

-• Practice small, manageable changes that build confidence over time
+• Practice small, manageable changes that help build your confidence and reduce your anxiety

 Writing With Pen